HailToTheSnail/Pokemon-Campaign-Notes/content/Sessions - GM/Session 4.md

 | AC: 13         |                  |                | Ember (Fire)    | Immunities: N/A                                  |
 | Nature: Clumsy | Size: Tiny       | Proficiency: 2 | Round (Normal)  | EXP Worth: 160                                   |
 ## Notes
-- Charles gives Kurisu his security guard hat.
+- Charles gives Kurisu his security guard hat and tells him to give it back to him at the end of his journey through Indalo.
 - Charles tells the party about his time dealing with the terrorist group, Team Dim Sum, in Fiore.
 - Charles tells Al that the first kill is always the hardest and that he just needs to work through the feelings.
 - Al has a sidebar with Kurisu and apologizes to Kurisu for punching him in the face in a fluster of emotions.